Tirona Highway

 The Tirona Highway is a two-to-four lane, primary highway in Cavite, Philippines.
-The road was named for Filipino revolutionary leader Daniel Tirona.
+It connects the city of Bacoor and the municipality of Kawit.
+It was named for Filipino revolutionary leader Daniel Tirona.
+The Aguinaldo Shrine, the site of the Philippine Declaration of Independence and residence of Emilio Aguinaldo, is located along the road.

 The road forms part of National Route 62 (N62) of the Philippine highway network.